-You can see a map of Utah's 12 antlerless elk-control units on page 56.
-This year, there will be a new antlerless elk-control hunt on the Kamas unit.
+You can see a map of Utah's 10 antlerless elk-control units on page 60.

 Antlerless elk-control permits are not valid statewide.
 Please verify all hunt boundaries before heading into the field.

 For detailed information about how elkcontrol permits work and when you may use one, please visit wildlife.utah.gov/elkcontrol.
 To learn more about Utah's antlerless elk-control units, visit wildlife.utah.gov/huntplanner.